Zła Wieś, Pomeranian Voivodeship

 Zła Wieś is a village in the administrative district of Gmina Trąbki Wielkie, within Gdańsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km north-east of Trąbki Wielkie, 9 km south of Pruszcz Gdański, and 20 km south of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Zła Wieś was a private church village of the monastery in Ląd, administratively located in the Tczew County in the Pomeranian Voivodeship of the Polish Crown.

 Transport

 The Polish A1 motorway runs nearby, east of the village.